Venugopal Chandrasekhar: Early days

 At the age of 12, Chandrashekhar played in the Madras Port Trust tournament.
 He joined the Emesor sport's council and it helped him to improve his game.
 The training regimen included yoga and prayers.
 Chandra became the Tamil Nadu state sub-junior champion in 1970.
 In 1973 he became Tamil Nadu's junior champion and also entered the national quarter finals.
 His style was flamboyant and at a time when sports coverage on TV was very limited, tickets for his matches sold in the black market in towns that traditionally patronised table tennis like Indore and Pune.
 Later he won the national championship.

-Tragedy: negligence at hospital
+Tragedy: Negligence at Hospital

-In September 1984, at the age of 25, when already the national champion and making his mark in international table tennis, Chandrashekhar had some pain in knee which required a minor knee operation.
-His knee surgery at Chennai Apollo Hospital. went wrong on the operation table.
+In September 1984, at the age of 25, when he was already the national champion and making his mark in international table tennis, Chandrashekhar had some pain in his knee which required a minor knee operation.
+His knee surgery at Chennai Apollo Hospital, went wrong on the operation table.
 The wrong dosage of anesthesia played its part and he suffered brain damage and lost his vision and control over his limbs.
 He spent 36 days in a near-coma state and eighty-one days in the hospital as part of rehabilitation.
 Treatment abroad was funded mainly from responses to a public appeal for funds.
 Members of the public, sportsmen from India and abroad, politicians and actors helped generously.
 The treatment abroad improved his condition somewhat.